Man on trial for alleged historic abuse of young girl

 An Invercargill man in his 80s is on trial this week for alleged historical sex crimes against a young girl.

-The man, who has interim name suppression, appeared in the Invercargill District Court yesterday on five charges of indecent assault and three of sexual violation by unlawful sexual connection.
+The man, who has interim name suppression, appeared in the Invercargill District Court on Monday on five charges of indecent assault and three of sexual violation by unlawful sexual connection.

 Crown prosecutor Mary-Jane Thomas told the jury the man massaged the girl’s thighs and on one occasion used a vibrator on her.